 This trait is best for an excellent mix of healing and damage.

 There is no “one size fits all” single best weapon trait for healers because the answer will depend on the content you are running.
 If you’re not sure, a solid choice is Precise as your main bar weapon and Infused as your back bar weapon.
-You can check out the Advanced Healing Guide (soon) for more information on each of the above weapon traits, and the types of situations that call for each.

 Excellent options for Weapon Enchantments are: